CANTON, ILLINOIS — What was once blighted is now a showpiece of the Canton downtown.

 He thanked the Cook staff, local officials and others who spoke before him and introduced him.
 He talked about building a hotel at Main and Locust streets.
 Cook said the town needs more hotels and motels.
-It can be like Bloomington, Ind., where he lives and bases his business — a place full of people walking down streets, full of ambiance.
+It can be like Bloomington, Indiana, where he lives and bases his business — a place full of people walking down streets, full of ambiance.
 Maybe people from Springfield would be more apt to come here.

 “I’m going to do the best job we can to do some more expanding.
 If you think the rents are outrageous, wait ’til we really get started,” Cook said, drawing laughter.
-According to Jim Murphy, who is president of CFC, Inc. (a Bill Cook enterprise) and in charge of the Randolph Building project and several other Cook Canton projects, the renovation provides retail spaces, condominium living, and more.
+According to Jim Murphy, who is president of CFC Properties, (a Bill Cook enterprise) and in charge of the Randolph Building project and several other Cook Canton projects, the renovation provides retail spaces, condominium living, and more.

 The Randolph building’s three floors are divided into retail suites on the main level, apartments on the upper level, and storage on the lower level.
 The adjoining building was attached to the Randolph building via openings through the brick wall.
 That renovation offers retail space on the main level and an apartment on the upper level.
 The buildings are served by a large elevator located at the back of the buildings.

-Murphy calls the buildings “architecturally significant” structures, and explains, “This is a great opportunity to expand into other markets (in addition to Cook’s home territory in Bloomington, Ind.) doing what CFC does best, restoring older structures in a manner that preserves the past and enhances the character of the community.”
+Murphy calls the buildings “architecturally significant” structures, and explains, “This is a great opportunity to expand into other markets (in addition to Cook’s home territory in Bloomington, Indiana) doing what CFC does best, restoring older structures in a manner that preserves the past and enhances the character of the community.”
 The Randolph Building, said Murphy, was both architecturally and historically significant, noting the building was over 100 years old.
 A timeline on display showed the different owners and uses of the property, the first of which was Messer’s Day Brother’s & Co.

 “The renovation has gone very well,” Murphy said.
 “We started June 4, 2008, and we are here today, less than one year later.
 We are very happy.”
 Murphy described some of the challenges faced by renovation crews.
 He noted the basement was filled with water and the roof leaked from the second floor through to the main floor.
 He said there were spots on the second floor which posed safety problems because the wood had rotted away.

 “We carted 57 square yards of rubbish from the interior to the dumpsters,” said Murphy, “all by hand.”
 The outside of the building was less difficult since, as Murphy noted, most of the structure was still intact.
-The company looked at historic photos to guide their work and, with a new roof, new windows and some tuck pointing, came close to restoring the site to its original architecture.
+The company looked at historic photos to guide their work and, with a new roof, new windows, and some tuckpointing, came close to restoring the site to its original architecture.
 Everything on the interior is brand new, Murphy said.
 Murphy went on to add all four upstairs apartments, three in the Randolph Building and one in the adjacent building, have been rented.
 All four apartments have washers and dryers, and one is a fully-furnished corporate apartment.
 “It has the linens, the utensils, everything,” he remarked.
 “All you need is your suitcase.”